Wisconsin’s OWI/DUI Laws and Penalties

 Learn about the penalties for an OWI/DUI conviction in Wisconsin.

 The consequences of driving under the influence (DUI)—which is called "operating under the influence" in Wisconsin—depend mostly on the number of prior convictions the driver has.
-This article covers Wisconsin's OWI laws and the penalties you'll face for a first, second, and third OWI conviction.
+This article covers Wisconsin's OWI laws and the penalties you'll face for a first, second, third, and felony OWI conviction.

 Wisconsin's OWI/DUI Laws